UK's IQE to acquire Singaporean JV in strategic shift to Asia

-(Reuters) - Cardiff-based IQE Plc said on Thursday it would take complete ownership of its loss-making joint venture in Singapore to capitalize on supply chains in the Asian country and China’s 5G market.
+Oct 10 (Reuters) - Cardiff-based IQE Plc said on Thursday it would take complete ownership of its loss-making joint venture in Singapore to capitalise on supply chains in the Asian country and China’s 5G market.

 IQE makes semiconductor wafers for chips used in Apple products among others.